Geo-Ron/Ardumower-Beryl/readme.md

 - [ ] Tries to avoid an object, and continue it's path
 - [ ] Moves in a smooth way
   - [ ] Makes full use of the odometry and sensor capabilities
+- [ ] Can get herself out if a miserable situation most of the time
 - [ ] Tries to use the shortest path to the charging station as possible
 - [ ] Has App integration (the Ardumower app)
 - [ ] Has HomeAssistant integration